BNew2022/Credit_Risk_Analysis/README.md

 ## Overview of the Analysis:

 The purpose of this analysis is to test and compare 6 different machine learning models and compare the results to determine the most accurate model at predicting credit risk.
-We will use two types of models for this analysis; Resampling models and Ensemble models, and try several methods of each model type.
+We will use two types of models for this analysis; Resampling models and Ensemble models, and try several methods of each model type and recommend the best model to use.

 ## Results:
 ### Naive Oversampling: